 - Make sure they have an “activities resume.”
 This is a one-page document that lists all of their awards, activities, work experience, clubs, and more.
 They can transfer information from this document to their scholarship applications to save time.

 - Read all of the eligibility requirements and directions.
 Yes, this goes for both of you.
 It's your teen’s job to complete the application, but it’s also a good idea for you to read it over together and answer any questions they may have.
-You can also save them from the time and disappointment of applying for scholarships they are not eligible for.
+You can also save them from the time and disappointment of applying for scholarships they aren’t eligible for.

 - Remind them to get letters of recommendation ASAP.
 Most scholarship applications will ask for at least two letters.
 If your teen did not get letters for their college application, they will need to ask their teachers, counselor, coach, employer, etc.